Skip to main content Skip to complementary content

 If you select User defined credentials, then every user who wants to access this connection will need to input their own credentials before selecting tables or loading data.
 These credentials belong to a user, not a connection.
 User defined credentials can be saved and used in multiple connections of the same connector type.

 In the Data load editor, you can click the Primary key underneath the connection to edit your credentials.
-In the hub or Data manager, you can edit credentials by right-clicking on the connection and selecting Edit Credentials.
+In spaces or Data manager, you can edit credentials by right-clicking on the connection and selecting Edit Credentials.

 See which authentication type applies on each connector's page.